by Donald E. Sheppard|

 Vaca indicates, he would have encountered country exactly like he described (mapped below).
 That is, "The first day we got through those lakes and passages without seeing anyone, on the second day we came to a lake difficult of crossing... (but got through)... at the end of a league we arrived at another of the same character, but worse, as it was half a league in extent."

-Vaca's trail below Napituca passed one side of the large "lake" adjoining Napituca's plain and then gone over Gum Swamp the first day, then over the East River Pool (photo above) and the St. Marks River near its mouth the next.
+Vaca's trail below Napituca passed one side of the large "lakes" adjoining Napituca's plain and then gone over Gum Swamp the first day, then over the East River Pool (photo above) and the St. Marks River near its mouth the next.
 Narvaez crossed these "lakes" instead of avoiding them because both the pool and the river's flats look like lakes (lagoons) and are almost impossible to hike around even today.
 They are at the distances from the village and of the dimensions Vaca described.
 Pioneer trails also crossed both of them at exactly the same places (inside of today's St. Marks National Wildlife Refuge; East River Pool has a causeway today where Vaca said he crossed it, but the St. Marks River's flats have been dredged for shipping).

 Then, having been turned west by the Gulf of Mexico, Narvaez would have passed a plain (above today's Medart), more swamps (the Sopchoppy, Ochlockonee, and New River swamps), and a big stream which he called